 5. Organize a neighborhood decorating contest.
 My city is giving out awards for Horror House, Top Pumpkin Display and Ghouls Choice, with the winners receiving a custom sign with bragging rights for their yard or entryway.
 Make a map with participating homes so community members can visit.

 6. Bring the decor indoors.
 Redecorate inside for the month.
 Turn an old plastic dollhouse into a haunted one, decorate a Halloween tree or hang floating candles a la Harry Potter.
 My husband’s crafty aunt made the most adorable “Hiss” and “Hearse” orange and black throw pillows.

 7. Do a pumpkin carving challenge.
 Invite friends to throw in a few dollars to enter and use the money to buy gift cards or candy prizes.
 Share the photos with friends and family and let them pick first, second and third place.

 I thought I’d make this Cookie Monster pumpkin, but then again, these other carving ideas are adorable (get a load of the Swiss cheese holes and mice in #8)!
 There are just so many creative ways to take your carvings to the next level.

 Be sure to seal your masterpiece to prevent it from rotting.
 Also, if you sprinkle cinnamon inside the lid, your pumpkin apparently will smell like a pie when you light a candle.

+8. Paint your pumpkins.
 You won’t have any pumpkin guts to clean up with one of these beautiful designs.
 And don’t you love the ice cream cone?

 Blood and guts

+9. Haunt your house.
 Make some horrifying DIY Halloween props that will make your loved ones question your sanity.
 It’s pretty easy to make your own bathroom murder scene.
 Only look at these examples if you’re prepared to be seriously disturbed.
 Don’t forget to put a skeleton on the toilet!

 11. Disfigure yourself (with makeup).
 Watch a gruesome makeup tutorial and try it yourself.
 Special effects makeup artist Glam and Gore has some amazing how-to videos for zombie faces, mangled princesses and more (not appropriate for children or sensitive souls).

 12. Play “Doll in the Hall.”
 Instead of “Elf in the Shelf” in December, take a creepy porcelain doll and secretly move it around the house to freak out your kids.
 (This is not recommended for kids who are scared of the dark.)
 Alternatively, I’m loving this creepy doll mobile.

 13. Throw a horror movie night.
 “The Texas Chain Saw Massacre,” “The Exorcist” and “Don’t Look Now” are good thrillers to start with.
 For something closer to home, there is this year’s Covid-19 horror movie, “Host,” about friends who accidentally summon an angry demon during their weekly Zoom call.